USING IRONSECUREDOC

 -F 'pdf_file=@test.pdf;type=application/pdf'

-By doing this, IronSecureDoc will get the document and properly encrypt it.
+By doing this, IronSecureDoc will receive the document and properly encrypt it.

 Conclusion